How to Prevent Your Car From Being Stolen or Broken Into

 - Lock your car and take your keys with you.
 You think this would be obvious, but it isn't.
 Even if you are going inside of a place for a minute, that's all the time a thief will need to take your car.
 Take your keys and lock your doors.
 Keep your windows rolled up as well.

 - Hide all of your belongings.
 The worst place you could pick is the glove compartment.
 Why?
 It will be the first place thieves will look.
 By all means hide your things away completely.
-You can use the trunk, since that can be harder to get into and a lot more obvious.
+You can use the trunk, since that can be harder to get into and a less obvious.
 But, you could use the center console if it looks like there wouldn't be an opening, or a secret compartment if your car has one.
 However, do this before you park the car, and not after.
 If someone sees you moving stuff to your trunk, they will know to look there.

 - Use The Club.
 The Club can be easy to get around for an experienced car thief, but it still takes time.
 Thieves won't want to mess with it even if they know they can get around it.
 So place it on your steering wheel.
 It's a pain to deal with, and bulky, but it's very much worth it.
 Other devices can work just as well if they are visible.
 I use one in my car at all times.